aggress/mesosphere-dcos-kafka-installer/README.md

 ```
 Change to the project directory
 ```
-cd mesosphere-dcos-toolbox/mesosphere-dcos-smack-installer
+cd mesosphere-dcos-smack-installer
 ```

-Edit `group_vars/all` this contains a list of configuration options you must setup before moving forwards.
+Edit `group_vars/all` which contains a list of configuration options you must setup before moving forwards.

 You must have the following: ad_hostname, ad_user_password, realm, ssh_user, ec2_keypair